-The silicon strain-gauge pressure sensor is located under a perforated disk and spring-clip that protects the Hastelloy diaphragm isolating it from water (FIGURE 4-1).
+The silicon strain-gauge pressure sensor is located under a perforated disk and spring-clip that protects the Hastelloy diaphragm isolating it from water (Figure 4-1).
 Do not touch the diaphragm with tools or pointed objects, as the instrument will leak if it is pierced.
 Clean the sensor with a water jet directed at the disk after each survey or deployment to flush sediment from between the disk and the sensor.
 Do not allow sediment to dry on the sensor diaphragm because dry sediment will reduce accuracy and is difficult to wash off.
-To clean the diaphragm, remove the spring clip with tru-arc pliers and the disk with plastic tweezers, then gently wipe sediment off the diaphragm with a wet cotton-tipped swab.
-Replace the disk and spring clip and flush with a water jet.
+To clean the diaphragm, remove the spring clip with tru-arc pliers and the disk with plastic tweezers, then gently wipe sediment off the diaphragm with a water jet.